Oppositional Defiant Disorder

 What Are The Potential Complications?

 A small percent of children with oppositional defiant disorder eventually develop conduct disorder, another type of disruptive behavior disorder that involves no regard for others’ rights or social rules.
-A child with ODD may also have a greater likelihood of an ADHD diagnosis.
+A child with ODD may also have a greater likelihood of an ADHD diagnosis or other mental health conditions such as mood disorders or anxiety.

 If you think your child has oppositional defiant disorder, make an appointment with your family doctor or pediatrician to discuss your concerns.
 He or she will assess your child’s symptoms and conduct a physical exam to ensure another condition isn’t causing the symptoms.